KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 I am so proud of them for the role they played in organizing an outstanding event.
 It had a lot of heart.

-BPF Founder Jay Miller announced that the next leadership summit will be somewhere in Africa.
+BPD Founder Jay Miller announced that the next leadership summit will be somewhere in Africa.

 The morning and afternoon replays are available on the info page.